Life in the White River Lessons

 Striped Shiner

-#LifeInTheWhiteRiver wouldn’t be the same without the Striped Shiner.
-Looking at the sides of this deep-bodied minnow species, we see dark-colored scales that form stripes.
-During the breeding season, we see these stripes flanked with a bright pink coloration.
+#LifeInTheWhiteRiver- Striped Shiner.
+Looking at the sides of this deep-bodied minnow species, it’s easy to see how bands of dark-colored scales form stripes.
+During breeding season, these stripes are mixed with with a bright pink coloration.

-At-home activity for the kids: Using a plastic yogurt container (or similar item), clear plastic wrap/clear plastic bag, rubber bands, and an X-Acto knife to create an aqua scope to view #LifeInTheWhiteRiver.
+At-home activity for the kids: Using a plastic yogurt container (or similar item), clear plastic wrap/clear plastic bag, rubber bands, and an X-Acto knife to create an underwater viewer to look at #LifeInTheWhiteRiver.

 — Cut out the bottom of the container with an X-Acto knife.

 — Stretch plastic over the cut-out bottom and hold it in place with two rubber bands.
 Make sure that it is secured tightly.
-Cutaway any excess plastic.
+Remove any excess plastic.

-— Take your aqua scope down to the White River and observe life underwater in a whole new way.
-Submerge the plastic-covered bottom into the water and place your eyes into the container.
+— Take your underwater viewer down to the White River and observe a whole new world!
+Just put the plastic-covered bottom under the water and look through the container.

 Northern Hogsucker

-#LifeInTheWhiteRiver continues to thrive with the Northern Hogsucker.
-This species has adapted morphologically to live in the fast-moving water associated with riffles and runs of the White River.
-Their long pectoral fins help navigate the river bottom while their wide and flattened head create downward pressure to hold them in place.
+#LifeInTheWhiteRiver- Northern Hogsucker.
+This species has adapted to living in the fast-moving water associated with riffles and runs of the White River.
+Their long pectoral fins help navigate the river bottom while their wide and flattened head creates downward pressure that helps to hold them in place.

 At-home activity for the kids: Using natural materials and recyclables, create a variety of rafts in different shapes and sizes.
 How does the shape and size affect the raft’s buoyancy and speed?